littell/gramble-docs/tutorial/first-program.md

 * end in a colon
 * be a [reserved word](../reference/reserved-words) like "embed" or "table".

+### Do I have to call fields "text", etc.?

-Also, note that there's nothing special about the words "text", "person", etc.  Gramble doesn't have any pre-defined field names, these could be "dfaswekjlasdl" so far as Gramble cares.
+No, there's nothing special about the words "text", "person", etc.  Gramble doesn't have any pre-defined field names, these could be "dfaswekjlasdl" so far as Gramble cares.

 The client program (the program that makes queries of a Gramble database, for example a verb conjugator webpage) might have certain requirements about what fields are named.
-E.g., if the client is making requests like ``{person: 1, tense: perfect}``, then the database should have those as fields, or else it'll never be able to return any results!
-But Gramble doesn't know or care what "person" or "tense" means.
+E.g., if the client is making requests like ``{person: 1, tense: perfect}``, then the database should have those as fields, or else it'll never be able to return any results matching them!
+But Gramble itself doesn't know or care what "person" or "tense" means.

 It's up to you to make sure that the client program and database have the same expectations about what fields are named.
-(By the way, there's a way to rename fields, so that you can use the same Gramble program with multiple client program even if those clients disagree about what things should be called.)
+(By the way, there's a way to [rename](../reference/remane) fields, so that you can use the same Gramble program with multiple client program even if those clients disagree about what things should be called.)

 [<- prev](what-is-gramble) | [index](../) | [next ->](symbol-names)